pulumi/docs/content/docs/reference/pkg/azure-nextgen/containerservice/managedcluster.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const managedCluster = new azure_nextgen.containerservice.latest.ManagedCluster("managedCluster", {
+const managedCluster = new azure_nextgen.containerservice.ManagedCluster("managedCluster", {
     addonProfiles: {},
     agentPoolProfiles: [{
         count: 3,